EGFR gene

 EGFR gene Overview

-EGFR-associated Cancer Risk 1, 2, 3, 4
+EGFR-associated cancer risk 1, 2, 3, 4

 • The lung cancer risk appears to be higher in women than in men.

-• Although there is an increased risk for lung cancer in individuals with this EGFR mutation, there may be interventions that can reduce this risk.
+• Although there is an increased risk for lung cancer in individuals with EGFR mutations, there may be interventions that can reduce this risk.
 Since information about EGFR mutations and lung cancer risk is new, and there is uncertainty about the best way to reduce the risk, it may be appropriate to interpret these results in consultation with lung cancer specialists and cancer genetics professionals who have expertise in this emerging area of knowledge.

 EGFR gene Cancer Risk Table